-The above Figure 10 shows that the City has experienced a decline from being close to 100% funded in the year 2000, to being just over 50% funded in 2020.
-Over the same 2000 - 2020 time period, pension costs have gone from 1.8% of general fund expenditures to 13.5% of general fund expenditures, an increase of \$350,000 annually.
+The above Figure 10 shows that the City has experienced a decline from being close to 100% funded in the year 2000, to being just over 50% funded in 2019.
+Over the same 2000 - 2019 time period, pension costs have gone from 1.8% of general fund expenditures to 12.2% of general fund expenditures.

 Passage of the police pension millage in November 2017 has allowed the City to increase our annual contribution to the pension fund and has helped stem the decline in funding level.
-However, MERS changed their actuarial assumptions in 2020, reducing the expected rate of return on assets.
-This has lowered the actuarial funded level of the pension fund.
-This has reduced the apparent funding level of the pension fund.
+However, MERS changed their actuarial assumptions again in 2019, reducing the expected rate of return on assets, which again has lowered the actuarial funded level of the pension fund.